Understanding and managing your class list is important for maintaining consistent annotations.

 You can create a new class list directly in the app without uploading a file:

-Class list editor for adding, removing, and reordering classes.
+Class list editor showing classes with annotation counts, editing area, and export options.
 Click to enlarge.

 - Open Settings → Edit Class List